panzerdp/dmitripavlutin.com/content/posts/079-react-usecallback/index.md

 However, there are cases when you need to keep one instance of a function:

-1. When a component is wrapped inside `React.memo()` (or `shouldComponentUpdate`) and you'd like make the moization work
+1. When a component is wrapped inside `React.memo()` (or `shouldComponentUpdate`) and you'd like to make the memoization work
-2. When the function is used as a depedency to other hooks.
+2. When the function is used as a dependency to other hooks.

 That's the case when `useCallback(callbackFun, deps)` helps you: giving the same dependency values `deps`, the hook returns the same function instance between renderings: